gangachris/gangachris.com/content/post/0008_helm_k8s_digital_ocean.md

 ```

 Next, let's clean up what we had deployed.
-(We could instead just upgrade the installation with `helm upgrade <path>`), but we''l just delete the existing release.
+(We could instead just upgrade the installation with `helm upgrade <path>`), but we'll just delete the existing release.
 Get the existing release with:
 ```sh
 helm list
 ```